-EducationQuest will next award College Access Grants in the summer of 2020.
-Watch for application details in the fall of 2019.
+EducationQuest will award College Access Grants in the summer of 2022.
+The application process is now open.

 - All Nebraska public and private high schools are eligible to apply if approved or accredited to issue a high school diploma.

-- Schools planning to apply must send a representative to EducationQuest’s College Access Symposium in the spring of 2020.
+- Schools planning to apply must send a representative to the EducationQuest Symposium April 7, 2022 in Lincoln.